-Review: Bayer Advantage II Flea Control for Dogs, Contributors to Amazon.com, As of December 2013
+Review: Bayer Advantage II Topical Flea Treatment Dogs, Contributors to Amazon.com, As of March 2015

 Advantage II for Dogs 11 to 20 pounds (medium dog) receives over 270 reviews from dog owners at Petco.com.
 Its overall rating is 4.3 stars out of 5, and 86 percent of users recommend it.
 While most owners find it effective, some complain that it didn't work or lost its efficacy after about a week.

 Review: Advantage II Once-A-Month Topical Flea Treatment for Dogs & Puppies, Contributors to Petco.com, As of May 2016

 Eric Barchas, a veterinarian with over a decade of experience, says Advantage II is one of the safest and most effective flea treatments for dogs.
 However, he warns that topical products like Advantage II can irritate the skin and may lose effectiveness as fleas become resistant to them.

 Review: Ask a Vet: Is Your Flea Control Product Hurting Your Dog?, Eric Barchas, April 2, 2013